opnsense/docs/source/development/frontend/dashboard.rst

 Afterwards, the defaults can be overridden.
 The properties are:

 - :code:`this.title`.
 Sets the title of the widget in the header.
 - :code:`this.tickTimeout`.
-Sets the interval (in ms) in which the :code:`onWidgetTick()` function is called.
-The default is 5000
+Sets the interval (in seconds) in which the :code:`onWidgetTick()` function is called.
+The default is 10 seconds.

 If the widget has been persisted (the user pressed 'save'), the loaded widget configuration is passed in the constructor.
-Any custom data necessary for the widget to properly reload itself can be found in the :code:`this.config` property, if any.
+Any custom data necessary for the widget to properly reload itself can be fetched using the :code:`await this.getWidgetConfig()` function.
+See the :ref:`Configurable widgets <configurable_widget>` section.

 *getGridOptions*
 =====================================================================================================================